how long do expired dog medications last

 How long do dog medications really last?

-Our customer service department gets a lot of emails from dog lovers about every type of question you can imagine about dogs.
-Recently, they forwarded some emails they thought were suited to me, the Irreverent Veterinarian.
-They knew that I would speak the truth regardless of pet owners or other veterinarians liked it or not.
+Our customer service department gets a lot of emails from dog lovers.
+Recently, they forwarded over some emails they thought were best suited for me, the Irreverent Veterinarian.
+They knew that I would speak the truth whether pet owners and vets liked it or not.

 Most veterinarians, physicians, and pharmacists will tell you to honor the expiration date on the package.
 That is the safest way to ensure that the medication is stable.
-To be honest, many worry that there are liability issues involved if they tell you a medication is okay to use and it is not.
-This is understandable.
-I would not want to tell you that a medication is still good and it doesn’t work to later find out that it didn’t work putting your pet at risk.
+They are also concerned about liability issues, specifically if they recommend that you use a medication and it is not safe or effective.

-Here is some information about the expirations of some medications types:
+Here is some information about the expirations of some medication types:

 Liquid Oral Medications